48+ Eye-Opening Web Browser Statistics 2023

 Over the year’s web browsers have evolved and gained new features, each one doing so to battle for our attention.
 Some provide us with home pages that give us news they believe will be relevant to us, others give us the means to connect to friends via social media, whilst simultaneously surfing the net.

-But with all these browsers and so many features, how do we know which is the best web browser and which one we should be using in 2022?
+But with all these browsers and so many features, how do we know which is the best web browser and which one we should be using?

-UK Web Host Review have put together over 48 interesting web browser facts for 2022.
+UK Web Host Review have put together over 48 interesting web browser facts.
 These statistics will no doubt open your eyes to information about web browsers you may not have previously known, including worldwide usage, popularity, device preferences, and lots more.

 Whether you’re wondering which browser to choose or simply want to keep up-to-date with the latest digital trends, I invite you to read and digest these web browser statistics.